-There are also ethical issues associated with emerging technology.
+There’re also ethical issues associated with AI and automation.
 Research is providing some rules and principles being developed to address ethical considerations for both human and machine safety.
 Evidence and insights in this emerging field must feed into UK’s policy-making approaches as well as organisational practices.